p/otpbase/README.md

 otpbase recognizes the following environment variables at runtime:

 - DEBUG: enable Gin debug mode
+- DB_PATH: Path to database file for storing TOTP application tokens
 - PORT: port number to bind to (default is 8092)
 - HTTP_USER: enable HTTP authentication for retrieving OTP codes, specify the user name
 - HTTP_PASSWORD: enable HTTP authentication for retrieving OTP codes, specify the password

+## Caveats

+When I gave a Twilio SMS number to Google for MFA, Google accpted the number but never sent any messages to it.
+I imagine Google knows whether each phone number in existence is attached to a physical phone or not, or at the very least has this as one of their goals.
+This makes the SMS part of otpbase unusable for Google MFA.
+Fortunately it is possible to set up otpbase in lieu of using Google Authenticator, which Google so far accepts.

 ## License